IceHe/lib/js/code-snippet/environment.md

-# Code Snippet - JavaScript

-## Running under Node or not
+# Running under Node or not

 References

 - [How to check whether a script is running under Node.js? - Stack Overflow](https://stackoverflow.com/questions/4224606/how-to-check-whether-a-script-is-running-under-node-js/4224668)

+Usage

 ```javascript
 function isNodeEnvironment() {